elanmarkov/DBMSI_Group12/README.md

 Current project completed up to phase 2.

 To run the old features:
+Use:
-Use make db; make test as for the phase 1 items.
+make db; make test
+as for the phase 1 items.

 The new graph tests will run with make test with the rest of the old tests.

-To run just the new tests: run bash command make db; make graphtest in the src folder.
+To run just the new tests: run bash command: make db; make graphtest
+in the src folder.

 The graphtest implements six queries:
 Batch Node Insert